mehdi-ahmed/weather-forecasts-monitor/README.md

  Please, mind that Free and Startup accounts have limited data availability.
  If you do not receive a response from the API, please, wait at least for 10 min and then repeat your request.
  We also recommend you to store your previous request.

+ scheduling
+ The method should have a void return type.
+ The method should not accept any arguments.